buswedg/Udacity/Data Analyst Nanodegree/P4 Explore and Summarize Data/ND_Project4.md

 * I initially struggled to see what insights could be gained from this dataset.
 However, going through each variable systematically as part of the univariate/bivariate analysis helped to narrow in the key data drivers/relationships.

 * It does not look like wine quality is well supported by the majority of chemical properties.
 Although there is a relationship between alcohol content and quality, I struggled to find similar relationships between quality and other chemical variables.

+* There is potential to build on this analysis in a number of ways.
+For example, Udacity provides a reference to a similar dataset related to red wines.
+I would be interested in identifying the common relationships between the two types of wines.
+Additionally, there is scope to build a predictor/estimator for perceived wine quality based on the relationships identified as part of this analysis.